Black Friday and Cyber Monday are increasingly merging

 PROVIDENCE, R.I.
 (AP) — The physical rush of Black Friday and the armchair browsing of Cyber Monday are increasingly blending into one big holiday shopping event as more customers buy items online and pick them up at brick-and-mortar stores.

-Adobe Analytics reported Saturday that customers’ online orders that were picked up at stores increased 73 percent from Thursday to Friday.
+Adobe Analytics reported Saturday that more customers are going to stores to get items they bought online.
+That trend contributed to a record $6.22 billion spent online Friday, up nearly 24 percent from last year.

+But the fastest-growing online shopping day is Thanksgiving.
+Online sales totaled $3.7 billion on Thursday, up 28 percent from last year.

-It’s a sign that retailers are increasingly merging their online businesses with their physical stores.
+It’s a sign that retailers are merging online business with their physical stores even as fewer people travel to those stores on Black Friday.
 Walmart, Kohl’s and Target are among major retailers that are expanding the number of stores where shoppers can pick up online orders.

-The Adobe report says Black Friday saw a record of more than $2 billion in sales done from smart phones alone.
-The report also says that online prices on Thanksgiving were as low as on Black Friday.

 Most Read Business Stories

-Note: This story has been updated to correct the day the record amount was spent online to Friday, instead of Thursday.